Esther

 I bet you Googled HPV right away and saw scary things saying it is incurable’ or ‘it is for life’.
 Maybe your prospective partner even told you that.

-HPV is ‘incurable’ because there are only tests and treatments for the symptoms (warts or cell changes).
+It is ‘incurable’ because there are only exams and treatments for the symptoms (warts or cell changes).
 Still, like most viral infections, the body’s immune system eventually controls the virus.
 Annoyingly, it takes much longer than it would with a cold or flu.
 But for most people, this will happen between 6 and 24 months after infection.

 It is not the same as HSV/herpes, where some people can get regular ‘outbreaks’ for life.